 After choosing a dermatologist-approved dandruff shampoo, you might notice that your itchy scalp feels better, and your hair looks great.
 Although you may be tempted to return to your traditional hair products, this will likely be unhelpful in the long run.
 Using a dandruff shampoo consistently is the only reliable way to keep dandruff at bay for good.

 We’ve created Jupiter, a specially-formulated line of beautiful and effective dandruff and scalp care products that will help you remain compliant with your dandruff care.
-Sign up for our subscription service to receive dandruff and scalp care products on a regular basis (and avoid those last minute trips to the drug store).
+Each product - from our cleansing Balancing Shampoo, soothing Restoring Serum or moisturizing Nourishing Conditioner, to our exfoliating Purifying Mask and brush - was made with a specific purpose and role in mind.

 Jupiter's dandruff care products are formulated on cutting-edge research to ensure your treatment is effective, and our scalp and hair care products will calm your scalp with luxe, clean formulations.
 And with a “100% Flake-Free Guarantee” there’s absolutely no risk in trying.